dirk527/blubblaunch/README.md

 * Notarize (out of scope for this document)

 # Example
-Feel free to download a Mac app from https://blubbsoft.info/klausladen and look at its internals.
+Feel free to download the Mac app from https://datendestille.de and look at its internals.
 The applications are German-language only, but for understanding the startup process you'll be fine.

 # Limitations
 * VM options, e.g. -Xmx for memory allocation, are hard-coded into the launcher.